 4. Maintain such special schools during vacation as deemed necessary for the benefit of the pupils of the school district.

-5. Permit a superintendent or principal or representatives of the superintendent or principal to travel for a school purpose, as determined by a majority vote of the board.
-The board may permit members and members-elect of the board to travel within or without the school district for a school purpose and receive reimbursement.
+5. Allow a superintendent or principal or representatives of the superintendent or principal to travel for a school purpose, as determined by a majority vote of the board.
+The board may allow members and members-elect of the board to travel within or without the school district for a school purpose and receive reimbursement.
 Any expenditure for travel and subsistence pursuant to this paragraph shall be as provided in title 38, chapter 4, article 2.
 The designated post of duty referred to in section 38-621 shall be construed, for school district governing board members, to be the member's actual place of residence, as opposed to the school district office or the school district boundaries.
 Such expenditures shall be a charge against the budgeted school district funds.
 The governing board of a school district shall prescribe procedures and amounts for reimbursement of lodging and subsistence expenses.
 Reimbursement amounts shall not exceed the maximum amounts established pursuant to section 38-624, subsection C.

-9. Enter into leases or lease-purchase agreements for school buildings or grounds, or both, as lessor or as lessee, for periods of less than fifteen years subject to voter approval for construction of school buildings as prescribed in section 15-341, subsection A, paragraph 7.
+9. Enter into leases or lease-purchase agreements for school buildings or grounds, or both, as lessor or as lessee, for periods of less than twenty years subject to voter approval for construction of school buildings as prescribed in section 15-341, subsection A, paragraph 7.

 (i) The school district is the sole owner of the improved or unimproved property that the school district intends to sell.